-10 Ways to Protect Your Child From Stress
+12 Ways to Protect Your Child From Stress

 Stress researchers now believe that the greatest risk for many children is the wear and tear of the way we live, which makes all of us more vulnerable to dangers from depression to obesity to substance abuse.

 On the other hand, it is our job as parents to protect our children from things that may endanger their welfare, and we need to face the hard truth that some of what we take for granted in our modern lives is actually destructive to our children.
 I don't have all the answers on this.
 But research studies do give us some guidance on how to protect our kids.
 For instance:

 1. Slow down.

 Humans are designed to love excitement and novelty, but stress kills.
 Literally.
 Stress erodes our patience, our health, and our ability to give our best to our kids.
 Stress makes us edgy and compromises our emotional control so we're more likely to become furious.
 Stress sabotages our immune systems and our energy levels.
 If we're honest with ourselves, we can usually see how we make our lives more stressful than they need to be, simply by being unwilling to make the choice to pare back.
 If you want your kids to behave better, start by slowing down and not rushing so much.
 Your child will gravitate toward your centered presence and want to follow your lead.

 All kids need downtime, creative time, time to dream and do nothing and even get bored.
 Kids need to learn to like being with themselves without being entertained.
 They need quiet to tap into their own still voice.
 They need to notice that when we're still, unfinished emotional business often arises, swamps us, and then passes away, resolved, leaving us more free.
 They need to learn to structure their own time without always looking to us or their screens.
 They need to understand that life isn't the activities that fill it, but something much more vast and mysterious.